osrf/mbzirc/README.md

 ### Run Tests

-To run tests, install the pacakges from source.
-Execute the following command to run the tests and see verbose output in the console:
+To run tests, install from source, then execute the following command and see output in the console:

 ```
 colcon test --merge-install --event-handlers console_direct+ --packages-select mbzirc_ros